 Do you know of specific regional German expressions?
 Perhaps you have a great German translation for a particular English phrase?
 If you do then you can make your own addition to the English-German dictionary here.

-Latest word suggestions by users: rumor mill, between a rock and a hard place, payment match, payment matching, propensity
+Latest word suggestions by users: watch tower, rumor mill, between a rock and a hard place, payment match, payment matching

 harrowingly · harrows · harrumphed · harrumphing · harrying · harsh · harsher · harshest · harshly · harshness · hart · hartebeest · hartebeests · Hartford · Hartmut · harts · harum-scarum · Harvard · harvest · harvested · harvester

 Have a look at the English-Turkish dictionary by bab.la.